-The warrants have an exercise price of \$1.5675, the same as the conversion price, and are exercisable for five years following the issuance date.
+The warrants have an exercise price of \$23.5125, the same as the conversion price, and are exercisable for five years following the issuance date.
 The warrants were equity classified as they are indexed to the Company's stock and only settleable in shares.
 The warrants were initially measured at fair value using a Black-Scholes valuation model and were allocated along with the 2023 Notes using the relative fair value method.
-The initial fair value of \$1.1 million allocated to the warrants was considered a debt discount and will be amortized to interest expense over the remaining term of the notes.
-As of June 30, 2024, the discount associated with the warrants was fully amortized to interest expense.
+The initial fair value of \$1.1 million allocated to the warrants was considered a debt discount and was amortized to interest expense over the remaining term of the notes.
+As of December 31, 2024, the discount associated with the warrants was fully amortized to interest expense.

-During 2024, the Company converted 745,521 shares of common stock with a conversion value of \$1.2 million related to the 2023 Notes.
-In addition, in connection with the SPA, the Company incurred a \$1.0 million waiver fee in connection to the 2024 Warrant Inducement (see Note 8) to pay down \$0.5 million of 2023 Notes and \$0.5 million in transaction costs recorded as such in the consolidated statement of stockholders' equity.
-As of June 30, 2024, the remaining amount of the 2023 Notes relates to senior secured convertible promissory notes held with a Company board member (see Note 10).
+During 2024, the Company converted 49,702 shares of common stock with a conversion value of \$1.2 million related to the 2023 Notes.
+In addition, in connection with the SPA, the Company incurred a \$1.0 million waiver fee as a result of the 2024 February Warrant Inducement (see Note 8) to pay down \$0.5 million of the 2023 Notes and incurred \$0.5 million in transaction costs recorded as such in the consolidated statement of stockholders' equity.
+As of March 31, 2025, the remaining amount of the 2023 Notes relates to senior secured convertible promissory notes held by a Company board member (see Note 10).